LalityaSawant/Berkley-ML-AI-Assignments-3/README.md

 **Text Data Transformation:** Converting textual data into a format understandable by the predictive model.

-Once these preprocessing steps are accomplished, the subsequent task distributing the data in training and testing set and then apply 4 different classifiers and comparing its performance.
+Once these preprocessing steps are accomplished, the subsequent task is to distribute the data in the training and testing set and then apply 4 different classifiers and compare their performance.
 I validated the performance by comparing the accuracy and time to train these models.

 ### **Some insights on Data:**
 Original shape of data: (4521, 17)